RISE Sleep Tracker

 Reviewed by

-• You want higher cortisol levels in the morning to help you wake up, and lower levels in the evening to help you fall asleep.
+• Cortisol regulates your sleep cycle: You need higher cortisol levels in the morning to wake up and lower levels in the evening to help you fall asleep.

 Cortisol is known as the stress hormone.
 It helps prime you for danger when your body’s flight-or-fight mode is activated.
 It can also be a good thing in times of eustress — or positive stress — as it gives you a short-term boost in energy and focus.